Laird Wilcox: Wilcox Collection of Contemporary Political Movements

 In 1965, after Wilcox had accumulated four file drawers of literature about radical political movements, some since his teens, the University of Kansas library bought a portion of it for $1,000.
 The collection, now called the Wilcox Collection of Contemporary Political Movements, is kept in the Kansas Collection of Kenneth Spencer Research Library.

 It includes literature relating to, according to the university, "more than 10,000 individuals and organizations.
 The bulk of the collection covers 1960 to the present and comprises nearly 10,000 books, pamphlets and periodicals, 800 audio tapes, 73 ft of manuscript materials and more than 100,000 pieces of ephemera including flyers, brochures, mailings, clippings and bumper stickers."
 From then through at least 1992, Wilcox continued sending two or three boxes each month to add to the collection.
-In 1986 Reason magazine described the collection as among the largest archives of extremist material.
+In 1986 Reason described the collection as among the largest archives of extremist material.

 Views

 In 1968, Wilcox signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 He was a member of the American Civil Liberties Union starting in 1961 and a member of Amnesty International since 1970.
 Historian George Michael described Wilcox in 2003 as a left-wing libertarian.
-He was a member of the National Rifle Association.
+He was a member of the National Rifle Association of America.

 In his 1997 self-published book The Watchdogs, Wilcox criticized an "anti-racist industry" of groups monitoring extremism, writing that their "identity and livelihood depend upon growth and expansion of their particular kind of victimization".
 Wilcox accused groups including the Southern Poverty Law Center (SPLC), the Anti-Defamation League (ADL), and Political Research Associates of a "massive extortion racket" to exaggerate threats from right-wing extremists, whom he estimated at 10,000 in a total US population of 270 million.
 In response, Mark Potok of the SPLC said that Wilcox "had an ax to grind for a great many years", and Chip Berlet of Political Research Associates said that Wilcox "is not an accurate or ethical reporter".
 Historian George Michael noted that Wilcox's examination of memoranda indicated a close working relationship between the ADL and the FBI.